RalfOGit/hd-idle-for-windows/README.md

 to directly access the drive itself.

-I use it in my home server to spin-down to WDD-Red HDDs.
-These HDDs are used as mass storage for my backups, etc.
+I am using it in my home server to spin-down two WDD-Red HDDs.
+These HDDs are used as mass storage for backups, etc.

 When started without any parameters it will probe all physical drives in 6s intervals.
 When there is still read or write actitivity, the corresponding read or write counters of the OS